shimizukawa/pycontw2013-sphinx-introduction/index.rst

    Sphinx provides many useful reST directive and role.

-   * code-block for code highlighting.
+   * *code-block* for code highlighting.
-   * doc, ref, term, these roles make link to other pages.
+   * *doc*, *ref*, *term*, these roles make link to other pages.
-   * math role and directive render numerical formula.
+   * *math* role and directive render numerical formula.
-   * only directive works as conditional output control.
+   * *only* directive works as conditional output control.
-   * automodule generate module reference document from .py file.
+   * *automodule* generate module reference document from .py file.
-   * Some domains directives and roles: C, C++, JavaScript, Python, reST.
+   * Some domains directives and roles: C, C++, JavaScript, Python, reST to easy to write class or function's descriptions.

-.. todo:: domainsの部分がうまく説明出来ていない
+     I'll do demonstration later.

 .. s6:: styles